Regulation Takes 2

 Okay.

-Yeah, I don't think I can then, I don't know, use it against someone not involved.
+Yeah, I don't think I can then, I don't know, use it against someone.
+Someone who after gift.

 It's a gold bullet with a name on it.
 Oh.